MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-validate-settings-on-android-or-ios.md

 - BCS160
 - MET150
 ms.assetid: f3433b6b-02f7-447f-9d62-306bf03638b0
 description: "Learn how to validate the Microsoft 365 Business Premium app protection settings on your Android or iOS devices.
-Making security settings for your applications is critical in order to protect the files on your mobile apps and devices."
+Making security settings for your applications is critical in order to protect the files on your mobile apps and devices from any kind of security threats."
 ---

 # Validate app protection settings on Android or iOS devices